 Continuing our adventure in Weaverville, we strolled down Main Street to enjoy a cappuccino and share a slice of carrot cake at the Well-Bred Bakery.

 We enjoy sharing the places we visit with you and what I (and sometimes Mr. Mickey) wore for the day.
 There was still some snow on the mountain, so layers were a good plan.
-I wore a faux-suede blazer (from a couple of years ago), ankle length jeans and a white tank from Chico’s.
+I wore a faux-suede blazer (from a couple of years ago), ankle-length jeans, and a white tank from Chico’s.
 The shoes are navy suede, and they are about three years old.
-The necklace is from French Kande.
 The Antonio Melani tasseled hobo bag is from Dillard’s last season.
-The scarf is from my shopping site where I offer the classic basics and scarves that I enjoy wearing.
-I operate both of my businesses the same way.
-Only buy what you want to keep for yourself.
-Never compromise.